 Unesco World Heritage Sites Beemster and De Schermer

 More than 400 years ago, between 1607 and 1612, the Dutch succeeded to reclaim land in an area that was at the time still an inland sea using 43 windmills.
 In those years, the lake of De Beemster changed into a beautiful landscape that lies 3.5 meters below sea level and is divided into a tight geometric pattern of squares and quadrants.
+It served as a model for many other land reclamation projects, including the Schermer.
+You can still see many water windmills in the Schermer landscape.

 The Museummolen (Museum Windmill) in Schermerhorn (address: Noordervaart 2) is part of a gorgeous set-up of three windmills in a row.
 From the visitors’ center, the second windmill, the Museummolen, can be admired.
 This hydraulic windmill is thatched and has been furnished in accordance with life in the early 20th century.
 Visitors can receive explanations from the miller in several languages and climb all the way to the top to see the turning gears up close.